Batten: Board-and-batten

 Board-and-batten siding is an exterior treatment of vertical boards with battens covering the seams.
 Board-and-batten roofing is a type of board roof with battens covering the gaps between boards on a roof as the roofing material.
 Board-and-batten is also a synonym for single-wall construction, a method of building with vertical, structural boards, the seams sometimes covered with battens.

 Spacers

 Battens may be used as spacers, sometimes called furring, to raise the surface of a material.
 In flooring the sometimes large battens support the finish flooring in a similar manner to a joist but with the batten resting on a solid sub-floor as a floating floor and sometimes cushioned.

 Trim

 Batten trim or batten molding is a thin strip of trim typically with a rectangular cross-section similar to lath used in lattice, used to cover seams between panels of exterior siding or interior paneling.

 Flooring

 In flooring a batten may be relatively large, up to 2.5 in thick by 7 in wide and more than 6 ft long.

+Battens may also be used to secure carpet in place, where they are sometimes referred to as "gripper strips".